State awards grants to support bilingual educator pipeline

 The Elgin Police Department will host its third annual Heroes Unite Autism Acceptance event on April 22.

 Youth and adults also can experience a traffic stop assimilation scenario.
 Vehicles used for the exercise will be parked and not in motion, and can fit up to four participants.
-To participate, sign up at:
+Sign up at: docs.google.com/ .../1FAIpQLSd0X0vTqaktuP .../viewform.

 Refugee dreams